orcchamp/ccIsaac/README.md

 # Local Testing
 to test locally
-- install mod folder to C:\Users\(USERNAME)\Documents\My Games\Binding of Isaac Afterbirth+ Mods\
+- install mod folder to SteamLibrary\steamapps\common\The Binding of Isaac Rebirth\mods\CrowdControl
+- You can find this folder by going to steam and right-clicking Binding of Isaac > Manage > Browse local files
-- Open BOI.cs in the [CCSDK](https://forum.warp.world/t/how-to-setup-and-use-the-crowd-control-sdk/5121)
+- Open BindingOfIsaacRepentance.cs in the [CCSDK](https://forum.warp.world/t/how-to-setup-and-use-the-crowd-control-sdk/5121)
 - click on select pack
 - click on connect
 - Launch Isaac
-- Enable ccIsaac mod
+- Enable ccIsaac mod (if not enabled yet)
 - Start game
-- Test effects by clicking on the name of the effect from BOI.cs and then the play arrow
+- Test effects by clicking on the name of the effect from BindingOfIsaacRepentance.cs and then the play arrow

 # Contributution